jobedev95/devops24/examinations/12/README.md

   ansible.builtin.import_tasks: 03-site.yml
 ```

 I then moved the relevant playbooks from previous examinations into the `tasks` folder of their respective role.
 Depending on which host they targeted they were placed in either the dbserver or webserver role.
 I removed all playbook-level directives from each one and imported them using `import_tasks` in the `main.yml` file of both roles.
+All handlers were removed and put into the  `handlers/main.yml` file instead.

 The dbserver `task/main.yml` file ended up looking like this:
 ```yaml